dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 #### Steven - 15 April 16
 Hi Alexander,

 As you noticed, the design given on that blog allows a `QueryProcessor` that doesn't require dynamic.
-But I already described in my article that having a `IQueryProcessor` with an `Execute<TQuery, TResult>` method doesn't really work, because this makes execution queries awkward, as you'll need to specify both the query and result generic parameter when calling `Execute`.
+But I already described in my article that having a `IQueryProcessor` with an `Execute<TQuery, TResult>` method doesn't really work, because this makes executing queries awkward, as you'll need to specify both the query and result generic parameter when calling `Execute`.
 If you re-read the article, you will see this point made.

 While the blog post you referenced gives an example of executing a command, it lacks an example of executing a query using its processor.
 I wonder if this omission is intentional, because if the writer would have added such example, it would have become clear immediately.